A Brief Overview of Git

 Git uses diffs (the difference between two branches) to calculate the changes made.
 So, for instance, if we start with a file that says

-and I add a character a
+band I add a character a above the b, it

 will look like